Community Assistance Spay and Neuter Programs

 Q: What is spaying and neutering?

-and dogs and prevents them from getting pregnant.
+A: Spaying is a surgical procedure that removes the uterus in female animals and prevents them from getting pregnant.
 Neutering is a surgical procedure that removes the testicles in male animals and prevents them from being able to impregnate females.
 Spaying or neutering needs to be done by a veterinarian.
-Sterilizing
+Sterilizing or fixing an animal is the same as spaying or neutering.
+Animals that have not been spayed or neutered are sometimes referred to as intact, unspayed, or unneutered.

 Q: Why should I have my cat or dog spayed or neutered?